K3fe C2o4 3 3h2o Molar Mass: Exact Answer & Steps

 What is the exact molar mass of K3Fe(C2O4)3 · 3H2O?

-Using standard atomic masses, the molar mass is approximately 491.The exact value can vary slightly depending on which atomic mass values you use, but 491.Practically speaking, 24 g/mol.
-24 g/mol is widely accepted Easy to understand, harder to ignore..
+Using standard atomic masses, the molar mass is approximately 491.The exact value can vary slightly depending on which atomic mass values you use, but 491.Which means 24 g/mol.
+24 g/mol is widely accepted Practical, not theoretical..

 Does the "· 3H2O" part count toward the molar mass?